Annual Election Period for Medicare Advantage Plans and Prescription Drug Plans: October 15 through December 7.

-There are dozens of PDP’s offered in California (25 in 2018, for example); it can be a maddening experience to visit each carrier’s website and enter your drug list time and time again.
-That’s where the invaluable Medicare Planfinder tool comes in.
+There are dozens of PDP’s offered in California, and it can be a frustrating experience to visit each carrier’s website and enter your drug list time and time again.
+That’s where the invaluable Medicare.gov Planfinder tool comes in.
+To enter your drug list into the Planfinder visit https://www.medicare.gov/plan-compare.

 How to use the Ritter prescription drug review program